 |Turks & Caicos National Museum||(505) 216-1795||1.0 mi.
 North of Central Cockburn Town|

-Visitors will discover some other intriguing sites worth visiting close to Cockburn Town.
+Visitors can experience some other interesting sites close to Cockburn Town.

-If the nitty gritty aspects of living by the sea intrigue you, you might enjoy visiting Grand Turk Lighthouse.
+If the more functional aspects of maritime life interest you, you might want to see Grand Turk Lighthouse.
 A historic landmark protected by the National Trust, the Grand Turk Lighthouse sits on the northern tip of the island and at one time served to protect ships that traveled at night from wrecking on the off-shore reefs.

 |Grand Turk Lighthouse||Lighthouse||3.8 mi.
 North of Central Cockburn Town||Grand Turk|

-Another fun idea is to go see some of the more interesting area land formations.
-Other types of natural attractions in Cockburn Town are provided directly below.
+Another fun idea is to visit some of the more interesting area land formations.
+Fully natural attractions like these in Cockburn Town are displayed here: